 UNAMA remains extremely concerned by the use of remote-controlled IEDs by Anti-Government Elements to direct attacks against civilians.
 On 9 December, a remote-controlled IED detonated inside a pharmacy in Darah Suf-e-Payin district, Samangan province, killing three civilians and injuring four others, including a girl.
-Anti-Government Elements detonated the device while a doctor - the intended target - examined patients.211
+Anti-Government Elements detonated the device while a doctor - the intended target - examined patients.215

-UNAMA once again urges parties to the conflict to abide by the obligations imposed on them by international humanitarian law to refrain from directly targeting civilians and to respect the principles of distinction and proportionality.212 Failure to do so may constitute a war crime in certain
+UNAMA once again urges parties to the conflict to abide by the obligations imposed on them by international humanitarian law to refrain from directly targeting civilians and to respect the principles of distinction and proportionality.216 Failure to do so may constitute a war crime in certain contexts.217 Parties to the conflict must minimize incidental damage to civilians during the conduct of hostilities.

-210 In 2015, UNAMA documented 763 civilian casualties (144 deaths and 619 injured) from remote-controlled IEDs.
+214 In 2015, UNAMA documented 763 civilian casualties (144 deaths and 619 injured) from remote-controlled IEDs.

-211 See Chapter on Attacks Directed Against Civilians and Civilian Objects.
+215 See Chapter on Attacks Directed Against Civilians and Civilian Objects.